hoya-developers/software-engineering-bootcamp/5.2 - Intro to TypeScript/notes.md

   [K in keyof T]: T[K] extends object ?
 NestedObject<T[K]> : T[K];
 };`

-This is just ugly and no one wants to deal wtih it.
-If you really need to, you can just say `as any` every time this comes up.
+This is just ugly and no one wants to deal with it.
+If you really need to, you can just say `as unknown` every time this comes up, but again, there are insane edge cases where `as any` works but `unknown` won't.

+Google's style guide forbids you from ever using `any` while writing TS.

 ---